Harpp Hogan

 Response Similarity Index Explanation

-EEIC denote the number of exact errors in common or identically wrong,
+EEIC denote the number of exact errors in common or identically wrong, EIC is the number of errors in common.

 This is calculated for all pairs of examinees that the researcher wishes to compare.

-One advantage of this approach is that it extremely simple to interpret: if examinee A and B each get 10 items wrong, 5 of which are in common, and gave the same answer on 4 of those 5, then the index is simply 4/5 = 0.80.
+One advantage of this approach is that it is extremely simple to interpret: if examinee A and B each get 10 items wrong, 5 of which are in common, and gave the same answer on 4 of those 5, then the index is simply 4/5 = 0.80.
 A value of 1.0 would therefore be perfect “cheating” – on all items that both examinees answered incorrectly, they happened to select the same distractor.

 The authors suggest utilizing a flag cutoff of with the following reasoning (Harpp & Hogan, 1993, p.
 307):